lucasandcribb/scmusicguide/wp-content/plugins/the-events-calendar-facebook-importer/readme.txt

 4. Q: Where can I get support if I encounter problems or bugs?

-A: Please visit the Facebook Events support forum at <a href="http://tri.be/support/forums/forum/events/facebook-importer/" target="_blank">http://tri.be/support/forums/forum/events/facebook-importer/.</a>
+A: Please visit the Facebook Events support forum at <a href="http://m.tri.be/2z">http://m.tri.be/2z.</a>

 == Documentation ==

 Looking for filters & hooks related to Facebook Events?
-Start <a href="http://tri.be/support/documentation-facebook-importer/facebook-importer-filters?ref=tec-readme" target="_blank">http://tri.be/support/documentation-facebook-importer/facebook-importer-filters/.</a>Otherwise, all of our additional documentation can be found at <a href="http://tri.be/support/documentation?ref=tec-readme" target="_blank">http://tri.be/support/documentation</a>
+Take a look at our <a href="http://m.tri.be/51">hooks and filters docs</a>.
+Otherwise, all of our additional documentation can be found at <a href="http://m.tri.be/30">http://m.tri.be/30</a>

 For support, please see question #4 above.
-If you have any questions about the core The Events Calendar plugin, please take look at the dedicated forum here on WordPress.org at <a href="http://wordpress.org/tags/the-events-calendar">http://wordpress.org/tags/the-events-calendar</a>.
+If you have any questions about the core The Events Calendar plugin, please take look at the dedicated forum here on WordPress.org at <a href="http://wordpress.org/support/plugin/the-events-calendar">http://wordpress.org/support/plugin/the-events-calendar</a>.
 Please search before opening a new thread.

-If you want, you can read the <a href="http://tri.be/support/forums/?ref=tec-readme">Modern Tribe PRO support forums</a> in case that helps, although you won't be able to post a message, unless you have purchase a PRO license.
+If you want, you can read the <a href="http://m.tri.be/31">Modern Tribe PRO support forums</a> in case that helps, although you won't be able to post a message, unless you have purchase a PRO license.

 == Contributors ==

-The plugin is produced by <a href="http://tri.be/?ref=tec-readme">Modern Tribe Inc</a>.
+The plugin is produced by <a href="http://m.tri.be/32">Modern Tribe Inc</a>.

 = Current Contributors =